bchh325/trading-site/README.md

 * Create a way to get unauthenticated identites for API Gateway calls without logging in (essentially Guest users)[^7]

 ## Planned Tasks (I always find something to add to this list)
+* Change JWT Auth for endpoints to use a custom Lambda authorizer to authorize both unauthenticated/authenticated identities[^8]
 * Update/Create permissions or Lambda function to handle guest user access to external API calls (Finnhub)
 * Add ability to delete any given ticker
 * Update GET Lambda function to use DynamoDB Document Client